luoyan407/Harvard-DR/README.md

 ## Train and Evaluate Models

-We provide scripts to train and evalute the 2D, 3D, and fairness models
+We provide scripts to train and evaluate the 2D, 3D, and fairness models

 For training 2D models please run
 ```shell